felipefassis97/felipefassis97/README.md

-:computer: I'm Systems Analysis and Development student/Back-End Developer.
+:computer: I'm Systems Analysis and Development student.
 With the intention of becoming a full stack developer in Long-term!

 :house_with_garden: I’m from São Paulo/Brazil.

-:books: I’m currently learning Java
+:books: I’m currently learning Salesforce

-:outbox_tray: 2021 Goals: create a news projects.
+:outbox_tray: 2022 Goals: create a news projects.